nateslagter/EstateVault/Documentation/Development.md

 ## Replicating via Docker
 - The connection string must be set to `"ConnectionString": "Host=estatevault-db; Database=estatevaultdb; Username=postgres; Password=Indy!441"`.
 - The migrations folder must be in place.
 See above to restore it.
+- You may also need to uncomment out the line `db.Database.Migrate()` in the `program.cs` file to work with Docker.
 - After opening the API in VS, run the following three commands in the developer powershell:
     - `docker compose down`
     - `docker compose build`